zapabob/ROCm/docs/conceptual/ai-pytorch-inception.md

     val_resize_size = 342
     ```

-    The pre-trained Inception v3 model is chosen to be downloaded from `torchvision`.
+    The pre-trained Inception V3 model is chosen to be downloaded from torchvision.

     ```py
     model_name = "inception_v3"